saurabhchoudhury/architecture-center/docs/guide/architecture-styles/microservices.md

 - **Small, focused teams.** Teams can focus on one service.
 The smaller scope of each service makes the code base easier to understand and reason about.
 It's easier to ramp up.

 - **Fault isolation**.
 If a service goes down, it won't take out the entire application.
 However, that doesn't mean the microservices gives you resiliency for free.
 You still need to follow resiliency best practices and design patterns.
+See [Designing resilient applications for Azure][resiliency-overview].

 - **Mixed technology stacks**.
 Teams can pick the technology that best fits their service.